frederikanrys/rc-auto/README.md

-# Fri3d rc car
+# Fri3d RC Car
 This is a project to build a 3D printed remote controlled car.
 The car body is based on the [Cybertruck](https://www.tesla.com/cybertruck) from Tesla.
 The car is designed to be 3D printed and to be controlled by a remote control.

+As this is not a beginner project, it is recommended to have some experience with 3D printing and remote controlled cars.
+The project is an open-source project and can be used by anyone.
+We originally designed this project for [Fri3d Camp](https://fri3d.be/) to build 5 cars with children and play with them during the camp.
 ![Cybertruck](images/Cybertruck-back.jpeg)

 # How to start?
 There is a combination of printed parts and off the shelf parts.
 Both off the shelf parts and printed parts are listed in the [Bill of Material](#Bill-of-Material).
 Off the shelf parts can be bought from various online stores such as the one proposed in the Link column.
 The printed parts are available in the [stl](stl) directory.
 The original design files are available in the [shapr](shapr) directory.
-The printed parts are designed to be printed with a 0.4mm nozzle and a layer height of 0.2mm on a printer with a maximum size of 25cm x 25cm x 25cm.
-The parts are designed to be printed with PLA, but some parts are designed to be printed with TPU (to absorb impact).
+The printed parts can be printed on a printer with a maximum size of 25cm x 25cm x 25cm.
+Most parts can be printed with PLA, but some parts are to be printed with TPU (to absorb impact).

 The car is designed with durability in mind.
-You will notice we use metal differentials and metal dog bones to transfer the power from the motor to the wheels.
-It makes the car more expensive, but it will last longer.
+You will notice we do not print the parts that need to be very strong such as the differentials and dog bones.
+You should buy them online.
+It makes the car a bit more expensive to build, but it will last much longer.
-For more durability, some parts need to be printed in TPU (flexible filament).
-The bumper, the caster claws, and the top and bottom of the wings are designed to absorb the impact of a crash if printed in flexible filament.
+For more durability, some parts are to be printed in TPU (flexible filament). i.e.: the bumper, the caster claws, and the top and bottom of the wings,...
+That way, they can absorb the impact of a crash without breaking.

 # Assembly
-Once you have the printed the parts on your printer and bought some off the shelf parts, you can start to assemble the car as described in the following documents:
+Once you have the printed the parts on your printer and bought some of the parts online, you can start to assemble the car as described in the following documents:
 1. [Part 1 - Body](manual/part1-body.pdf)
 2. [Part 2 - Front & Back](manual/part2-front-back.pdf)
 3. [Part 3 - Final](manual/part3-final.pdf)

+Happy assembling and Good Luck!

 # Bill of Material
 ## Off the shelf parts